Our Kuroki denim jacket: how to rethink a men's classic?

 It was therefore quite natural that we chose a “stonewashed” shade !

-As a reminder, this shade designates denim that has been lightly washed to obtain a slightly brighter blue, which reveals some azure highlights, but is still rather dark in its overall color.
+As a reminder, this shade refers to denims that have been lightly washed to obtain a slightly brighter blue, which reveals some azure reflections, but is still rather dark in its overall shade.

 • a jacket that can be worn with all the jeans we have made so far: from raw to bleach, including gray or even canvas pants.
-To you shades of blue!
+The shades of blue are yours!

-• A jacket that won't bleed all over your beautiful light clothes.
-It's better, though, isn't it?
+• A jacket that won't bleed all over your nice light-colored clothes.
+That's better, though, right?

 With this "Stonewashed" shade, the most discerning among you can even have fun introducing subtle shades of blue with darker raw jeans, a navy shirt, a sky blue knit...